-In June 2020, in coordination with the monetary policy of the Bank of Japan in response to the impact of COVID-19, the Financial Services Agency amended the leverage ratio regulations which introduced the temporary measure to exclude amounts of deposits to the Bank of Japan from the calculation of the leverage ratio exposure from June 30, 2020 until March 31, 2021.
-The implementation period of this temporary measure has been extended twice in March 2021 and March 2022 to the end of March 2024.

-Furthermore, the Financial Services Agency published its draft amendments to the regulatory notices regarding leverage ratio requirements under the Basel III finalization framework on October 29, 2021.
+In June 2020, in coordination with the monetary policy of the Bank of Japan in response to the impact of COVID-19, the Financial Services Agency amended the leverage ratio regulations, which introduced a temporary measure to exclude amounts of deposits held at the Bank of Japan from the calculation of leverage ratio exposure due to the uncertainty of the impact of COVID-19.
+The implementation period of such temporary measure has been extended to the end of March 2024.
+In November 2022, the Financial Services Agency amended the leverage ratio regulations, with effect from April 2024, which will raise the minimum leverage ratio from 3% to 3.15% and add 0.05% to the leverage ratio buffer requirement for G-SIBs, while continuing to exclude amounts of deposits held at the Bank of Japan from the calculation of the leverage ratio exposure, taking into account exceptional macroeconomic conditions and other circumstances.